scrungus/ZeroTetris/README.md

 ## 2. Usage

-The file [examples.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/examples.py) shows two examples of using an instance of the `simplifiedtetris-binary-20x10-4-v0` environment for ten game.
+The file [examples.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/examples.py) shows two examples of using an instance of the `simplifiedtetris-binary-20x10-4-v0` environment for ten games.
 You can create an environment using `gym.make`, supplying the environment's ID as an argument.

 ```python
 import gym